amzn/amazon-payments-magento-2-plugin/README.md

 1. Go to Stores -> Configuration -> Sales -> Payment Methods -> Amazon Pay -> Configure
 1. Switch to 'V2' under the Amazon Pay Product Version
-1. Under 'Private Key' field, click on the 'Generate a new public/private key pair for Amazon Pay'.
-This saves the Private Key in the settings and displays the text [encrypted]
-1. Click 'Download Public Key' to save the Public Key locally
-1. To obtain the Public Key ID, please log in to your Amazon Pay merchant account via Seller Central.
+1. To obtain the required keys, please log in to your Amazon Pay merchant account via Seller Central.
 1. In the dropdown box on top, select "Amazon Pay (Production View").
 1. In the menu, select "Integration" > "Integration Central"
 1. Under "Technical guidance and API credentials", apply the selection shown below.